baublet/lawcha-2015-theme/Readme.md

 - YARPP (yet another related posts plugin) -- not required, but it's incorporated in here
 - Advanced Custom Posts
 - Uses custom thumbnail sizes and post types
+- Custom Icomoon fonts -- for fast rendering.
+If you use this theme, use your own here!

 # Todo